-The achievement of the City Centre ARP's vision, goals, and objectives will require leadership focused on moving the plan forward over time.
+Achieving the City Centre ARP's vision, goals, and objectives will require leadership focused on moving the plan forward over time.
 A leadership group should be established and tasked with ensuring City departments, landowners, businesses, and other stakeholders adhere to the City Centre ARP's priorities and regulations.